 This course provides an understanding of the planning, organizing, implementation and evaluation of a comprehensive developmental school counseling program.
 Prerequisite(s): CSDV 613.

-617. Marital, Couple and Family Counseling (3).

-This course introduces the student to a variety of counseling skills and marriage and family techniques for effective clinical work with individuals, couples and families.
+617. Family Counseling (3).
+This course introduces the student to major theoretical approaches and interventions utilized in counseling families within a systemic framework.

-Prerequisite(s): CSDV 601 and CSDV 602 or permission of instructor.
+Prerequisite(s): CSDV admission or permission of the instructor.